jamescherti/outline-indent.el/README.md

 ### How to change the Ellipsis (...) to (▼)?

-If you want to make the ellipsis of `outline-indent-mode` look like the screenshot above (▼), use the code snippet in this article: [Changing the Ellipsis (“…”) in outline-mode and outline-minor-mode](https://www.jamescherti.com/emacs-customize-ellipsis-outline-minor-mode/).
+If you want to make the ellipsis of `outline-indent-minor-mode` look like the screenshot above (▼), use the code snippet in this article: [Changing the Ellipsis (“…”) in outline-mode and outline-minor-mode](https://www.jamescherti.com/emacs-customize-ellipsis-outline-minor-mode/).

 ### Why not use origami.el?